shovon/fediverse/learning/everything-fediverse.md

 ]
 ```

+As you can see, the root-level document is expanded and placed in an array.

-The `@context` can also be a link to a JSON document that actually describes the schema/vocabulary.
+The `@context` can also be a URL to a JSON document that actually describes the schema/vocabulary.

 For example, let's say `https://example.com/ns` actually points to another JSON-LD object that contains a `@context` at its root.